neuschaefer/reform-handbook/src/source/linux.rst

 TODO: sway screenshot

-You may start sway from the command line by running the ``sway`` command:
+You can start sway from the command line by executing the ``sway`` command:

 .. code-block:: none